michael-milette/moodle-enrol_invitation/README.md

 Once the Invitation enrollment method has been added, invitations can be sent by doing the following:

-1. Go to the course and then click on the **Participants** button in the navigation drawer.
+1. Go to the course.
-2. Go to **Course administration > Users > Enrolled users**.
+2. Use the **Participants** button in the navigation drawer.
+If you are using a theme that still uses the navigation block, go to **Course administration > Users > Enrolled users**.
-3. Click on **Invite users** button.
+3. Use the **Invite users** button.
 It should be located next to the **Enrol users** button.
-This button may have a different name if you customized it in the course's **Custom instance name** field for this enrolment method.
-4. Choose a role you want to invite someone as, then enter in their email address.
-You may optionally change the subject or add a custom message.
-Then click on **Invite users**.
+4. Complete the invitation fields and then use the **Invite users** button to send the invitation.
-5. The invitation will be sent.
-Note that the invitation will expire, by default, in 2 weeks.
+5. Note that the invitation will expire, by default, in 2 weeks.
 You can check the status of the invite by clicking on the **Invite history** tab.
-6. Depending on the status of the invitation, you might have the following actions:
+6. Depending on the status of the invitation, you may have the following actions available:
 	* "Revoke invite": Will set the expiration of an active invitation to the current time.
 This will disable the use of the invitation link sent to the user.
-	* "Extend invite": Will resent the invitation and update the expiration of an active invitation to 2 weeks from now.
+	* "Extend invite": Will resent the invitation and extend the expiration of an active invitation.
 	* "Resend invite": For an expired invitation, will pre-fill the invitation form with the same settings used when the original invite was sent.

+Note that you cannot send an invitations to email addresses of people who have previously rejected the invitation within the specific course.
+There will be no indication of this but no email will be sent and it will not appear in the history.
+The Reject link works as an Unsubscribe link to conform with anti-spam requirements.
+In this situation, you can still enrol students in a course using one of the other available enrolment methods but the user will need to first have an account on the site.

 # Updating